Texas Court Records

 PACER is an electronic public access service that allows members of the public to access information on bankruptcy records from the courts and the PACER case locator.
 The site charges a fee of $.10 per page, and interested persons are required to register to obtain bankruptcy case information.

-Voice Case Information System (VCIS) allows interested individuals to call the Bankruptcy Court and get information about a particular bankruptcy case.
+The Voice Case Information System (VCIS) allows interested individuals to call the bankruptcy court to get information about a particular bankruptcy case.
 The data obtained from the court's repository is up to date.
-This service is available at all times for free.
+This service is available for free at all times.
 Searches for bankruptcy records typically require a known case number and/or the debtor's name.
-Information provided in the search result includes the case status, the presiding judge, availability of assets, debtor's attorney's name, and number.
+Information provided in the search result includes the case status, the presiding judge, availability of assets, the debtor's attorney's name, and number.
 Each district has a different number to call.

 How do I Find Out if My Bankruptcy Case is Closed in Texas?

 As most cases have different circumstances, the time a bankruptcy case is closed may not be recorded.
-However, Chapter 7 cases without assets involved close within 90 days of filing without disputes, while those with assets need the trustees to liquidate the assets, which may take time.
-For Chapter 11 cases, they are complicated and sometimes remain open for more than three years.
+However, Chapter 7 cases without assets are closed within 90 days of filing without disputes, while those with assets need the trustees to liquidate the assets, which may take time.
+Chapter 11 cases are complicated and sometimes remain open for more than three years.
 Chapter 13 cases stay open even after plan payments have been made.
 Eligible parties may be able to learn the current status of a bankruptcy case in Texas by calling the District's Voice Case Information System (VCIS) or contacting the clerk's office of the specific District Court where the bankruptcy case was filed.

 Can a Bankruptcy be Expunged in Texas?

-- Removing the debtor's name off the court records so when a search is run using the debtor's name, no case pops up
+- Removing the debtor's name from the court records so that when a search is run using the debtor's name, no case pops up

 - Leaving a statement in the bankruptcy record stating that the bankruptcy petition was filed fraudulently